BubbatheVTOG/i3-Teal-and-Grey/README.md

 <li>Add icons to ipaddr and datetime sections of i3blocks.
 <li>Get better icons for nm-applet and pa-applet
 <li>Git mv the bg picture and .i3blocks.conf to the i3 folder (possibly moving to symlinking the git repo to my local files).
-<li>Update on this page to a picuter with better examples.
+<li>Update on this page to a picture with better examples.
 <li>Install script..? hmmm